 Workato

 Workato is an enterprise-grade iPaaS (Integration Platform as a Service) that has expanded into agentic AI with its Enterprise MCP (Model Context Protocol).
 It connects 1,200+ apps and enables organizations to build workflows, automate business processes, and deploy AI agents across departments like IT, Sales, HR, and Support.
-Recognized as a 7x Leader in the Gartner Magic Quadrant for iPaaS, Workato is trusted by large enterprises like Adobe, Cisco, Vodafone, and Atlassian.
+Recognized as an 8x Leader in the Gartner Magic Quadrant for iPaaS (and 3x Furthest in Vision), Workato is trusted by large enterprises like Adobe, Cisco, Vodafone, and Atlassian.
 The platform includes Agent Studio for building AI agents with a low-code visual editor, embedded integration capabilities for SaaS products, and deep enterprise governance features including SSO, RBAC, and audit trails.
 Workato is purpose-built for mid-to-large organizations with complex, cross-departmental integration and automation needs.

-Deep enterprise connector library with 1,200+ pre-built integrations and support for on-premises apps and databases.
+Deep enterprise connector library: 1,200+ pre-built integrations with support for on-premises apps and databases.

-7x Gartner Magic Quadrant Leader with built-in governance, authentication, and audit trails at every layer.
+8x Gartner Magic Quadrant Leader: Built-in governance, authentication, and audit trails at every layer.

-Enterprise MCP connects AI agents like Claude, OpenAI, and Copilot to business systems with transactional integrity and rollback.
+Enterprise MCP for agentic AI: Connects AI agents like Claude, OpenAI, and Copilot to business systems with transactional integrity and rollback.

-Agent Studio enables building and deploying AI agents across departments with low-code visual design.
+Agent Studio: Build and deploy AI agents across departments with low-code visual design.

 No public pricing — all plans require contacting sales for a custom quote.